serenity-is/docs/api/js/corelib/functions/handleScriptDataError.md

 `string`

-Name of the dynamic script
+Name of the dynamic script.

 ### status?

 `number`

-HTTP status returned if available
+HTTP status returned if available.

 ### statusText?

 `string`

-HTTP status text returned if available
+HTTP status text returned if available.

 ### shouldThrow?

 `boolean` = `true`

+When `true` (default) throws the error message after notifying; when `false` only notifies and returns.

 ## Returns

 `string`

+The error message string.